Aviva Stadium: Internationals

 The Ireland national rugby union team plays its home games at the stadium, as it did previously at Lansdowne Road, taking over from their temporary home, Croke Park, where games were played during Aviva's construction.
 Ireland's first international game was on 6 November 2010 against South Africa, with the Springboks winning 23–21.
 The game drew a crowd of 35,515, mainly due to a backlash by Ireland supporters over the IRFU's controversial ticketing strategy for the November Test series.
 Initially, the IRFU announced that tickets to the November Tests would only be sold as packages for all four matches.
-Later, it announced that the tickets would instead be split into two packages, with the South Africa Test bundled with the following week's match with Samoa for a minimum of €150, and the New Zealand and Argentina Tests bundled for a minimum of €190. single-game tickets were to be available only for the Samoa and Argentina Tests.
+Later, it announced that the tickets would instead be split into two packages, with the South Africa Test bundled with the following week's match with Samoa for a minimum of €150, and the New Zealand and Argentina Tests bundled for a minimum of €190.
+Single-game tickets were to be available only for the Samoa and Argentina Tests.
 On 1 November, the IRFU backed away from this plan amid heavy criticism from member clubs that had problems selling the packages in a difficult economy.

 The first rugby union game at the Aviva was an exhibition game on 31 July 2010, billed as the O2 Challenge, involving under-18 and under-20 players from all four of Ireland's provincial sides, with a Leinster/Ulster side defeating a Munster/Connacht combination 68–0.
 As part of the run-up to the event, O2 ran a promotion which gave the winner the opportunity to attempt to score the ceremonial first points at the Aviva via a simulated conversion kick on the day before the match.
 The winner of the promotion, John Baker of Ennis, was successful.
 The first official points at the Aviva were scored by Ulster's Craig Gilroy with a try in the O2 Challenge.

 Ireland won twelve consecutive matches at the Aviva between 2016 and 2018.
-They bested that record achieving their 13th consecutive home win in week two of the 2023 Six Nations.
+They bested that record achieving their 13th consecutive home win in week two of the 2023 Six Nations Championship.
 Ireland extended that record to 14 straight wins and achieved their 4th ever Grand Slam in 29–16 victory over England on 18 March 2023.
+Ireland beat Scotland at the Aviva on 16 March 2024, to become back-to-back Six Nations outright champions for only the third time in history, extending their record of 19 consecutive home wins.
+New Zealand defeated Ireland 13–23, breaking their 19 match home winning streak which spanned from February 2021 until November 2024.